-A related article: “Wolves in Sheep’s Clothing” sets out some of the numerous scriptures in both the Old Testament and the New Testament relating to the discerning of false doctrine, false teachers and prophets and provides us with clear instructions on how to deal with all aspects of these matters.
+A related article: “Wolves in Sheep’s Clothing” sets out some of the numerous scriptures in both the Old Testament and the New Testament relating to the discerning of false doctrine, false teachers and prophets which provides us with clear instructions on how to deal with all aspects of these matters.

 “And that from a child thou hast known the holy scriptures, which are able to make thee wise unto salvation through faith which is in Christ Jesus.
 All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, thoroughly furnished unto all good works.”
 (2 Timothy 3:15-17)